Towards Fully Autonomous Drone-Based Last-Mile Delivery: Introduction

-Extensive simulations are performed to evaluate the effectiveness of the proposed algorithms.
-The city of Memphis, TN, United States is selected as a target area in which numerous random delivery scenarios and a varying number of AVs are used to validate the performance.
-The results demonstrate that both the optimal and greedy algorithms produce a significant amount of profits for the delivery company and the owners of AVs.
-More interestingly, the results indicate that the greedy algorithm is very efficient with only a 2\% performance difference in terms of the total amount of profits generated compared with the optimal solution.
+Extensive simulations are performed to evaluate the effectiveness of the proposed algorithm.
+Numerous random delivery scenarios and varying numbers of available AVs are considered to validate the performance, in comparison with both the TSP-D and VRP-D algorithm-based approaches.
+The results demonstrate that the proposed greedy algorithm produces higher profits for both the delivery company and AV owners by 14.4\% (12.2\%) and 7.5\% (6.5\%), respectively, compared with those for an existing TSP-D algorithm-based (VRP-D algorithm-based) approaches.
+The results also show that the greedy algorithm reduces the delivery finish time by 6.3\% (2.3\%) compared with the TSP-D algorithm-based (VRP-D algorithm-based) approaches.
 The contributions of this paper are summarized as follows.

-\begin{itemize} \item We consider the next level of the drone-based last-mile delivery problem that incorporates a pool of available AVs to maximize profits. \item We formate the problem of selecting and scheduling AVs to serve customers to maximize profits as an ILP and propose a novel greedy solution. \item We perform extensive simulations with realistic configurations under various random scenarios and demonstrate that the proposed approach generates a significant amount of profits. \item We demonstrate that the greedy algorithm is very effective with only a 2\% of performance difference compared with the optimal solution in terms of profits generated. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, this is the first paper that defines the autonomous vehicle routing problem with drones (A-VRPD) to incorporate a pool of available AVs in the drone-based last-mile delivery, \emph{i.e.,} optimally selecting participating AVs and assigning them to customer locations to maximize profits for both the logistics company and AV owners. \item We formulate A-VRPD as an ILP and propose a greedy heuristic solution that takes into account the current traffic conditions. \item We perform extensive simulations under various random delivery scenarios and demonstrate that the proposed algorithm produces higher profits with faster delivery finish time compared with a traditional TSP/VRP-D algorithm-based methods. \end{itemize}

-This paper is organized as follows.
-In Section~\ref{sec:related_work}, we review the related work concentrating the drone-based last-mile delivery.
-The system model and notations used in this paper are introduced in Section~\ref{sec:system_model}.
-We then formulate the problem as an ILP in Section~\ref{sec:problem_definition} and propose the greedy solution in Section~\ref{sec:greedy_approach}.
-We present the simulation results in Section~\ref{sec:evaluation}.
-Finally, we conclude in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:related_work}, we review the related work concentrating on drone-based last-mile delivery.
+The system model and notations used in this paper are presented in Section~\ref{sec:system_model}.
+We then formulate the A-VRPD problem as an ILP in Section~\ref{sec:problem_definition} and present the details of the greedy algorithm in Section~\ref{sec:greedy_approach}.
+The simulation results are analyzed in Section~\ref{sec:evaluation}, followed by the conclusion of this work in Section~\ref{sec:conclusion}.